NeoVectorX/MicStreamer/README.md

 Vision Pro:

-1. Install the MicStreamer Testflight on Apple Vision Pro
+1. Install the MicStreamer on Apple Vision Pro
-2. Type in PC IP address
+2. Type in your Windows IP address
 3. Toggle Stream Microphone

 Windows: